Spectroscopy and Decay Properties of Excited Charmonium States: Mass Spectrum of charmonia

-Using the parameters in Table~\ref{tab1} (fitted in Ref.~\cite{Li:2022bre}), we obtain the mass spectra of $c\bar{c}$ mesons.
-In Tables~\ref{tab2.1} and \ref{tab2.2} we present the mass spectra of particles in various states, including the $S$-, $P$- , and $D$-wave states.
+In Table~\ref{tab2.1}, we present the mass spectra of particles in various states, including the $S$-, $P$-, and $D$-wave states.
 A comparison is made between our results and the results of other theoretical models~\cite{Wang:2019mhs,Li:2009zu,Deng:2023mza,Barnes:2005pb,Ebert:2011jc,Segovia:2014mca}.
-We also list the experimental values (most of which are taken from the Particle Data Group (PDG)~\cite{ParticleDataGroup:2024cfk}, and the rest are taken from the recently measured data~\cite{Zhou:2024hpq,LHCb:2024smc}).
+We also list the experimental values [most of which are taken from the Particle Data Group (PDG)~\cite{ParticleDataGroup:2024cfk}, and the rest are taken from the recently measured data~\cite{Zhou:2024hpq,LHCb:2024smc}].

 The $\eta_c(1^1 {S}_0)$ and $J/\psi(1^3 {S}_1)$ states exhibit excellent agreement with experiments.
 The predicted mass of $J/\psi(1S)$ at 3096.5 MeV aligns precisely with the experimental value $3096.900\pm0.006$ MeV in PDG, validating the model's strong capability in describing the spin-triplet states.
 However, the $\eta_c(1S)$ state shows a slight overestimation (3006.2 MeV) compared with the experimental value of $2984.1\pm0.4$ MeV, which may be attributed to the short-range Coulomb potential parameter $\alpha_s$.